-Here’s some photos of Alan and I performing it at Melbourne club Miscellania, at a gig put on by Liquid Architecture/ARC Centre of Excellence for Automated Decision-Making and Society.
+Here’s some photos/video of Alan and I performing it at Melbourne club Miscellania, at a gig put on by Liquid Architecture/ARC Centre of Excellence for Automated Decision-Making and Society.

 The first iteration of musical chess that I made.
 Game with Brisbane artist Orlando Furious